KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-6-tips-and-tricks.md

 * Ctrl + R: Allows you to search through the previous commands.

-* Ctrl + C: Cancels out of current command.
+* Ctrl + C: Cancels out of the current command.

 **Have some fun**!